Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 The SSH connection is encapsulated over a Websocket connection.

-This makes it easier to bypass restrictive proxies, while still maintaining an acceptable speed.
+This makes it easier to bypass restrictive proxies while maintaining acceptable performance.

 ### Flags
 - `--server`: the websocket endpoint is `[server]/wssh/`